dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ## Deployment

-And don't forget to deploy.
-However!
-First change your `package.json` and change your netlify url to something new so that you aren't deploying on top of your previous assignments.
+And don't forget to set up your netlify deployment!

 ## To Turn In